cockroachdb/docs/v20.2/pg-catalog.md

 toc: true
 ---

-For PostgreSQL compatibility, CockroachDB includes a [virtual schema](virtual-schemas.html) called `pg_catalog`.
-The tables in the `pg_catalog` schema roughly correspond to the [system catalogs in PostgreSQL](https://www.postgresql.org/docs/13/catalogs-overview.html). `pg_catalog` tables are read-only.
+For PostgreSQL compatibility, CockroachDB includes a [system catalog schema](system-catalogs.html) called `pg_catalog`.
+The tables in the `pg_catalog` schema roughly correspond to the [system catalogs in PostgreSQL](https://www.postgresql.org/docs/13/catalogs.html). `pg_catalog` tables are read-only.

 ## Data exposed by `pg_catalog`

-The tables in `pg_catalog` correspond to a subset of the virtual tables and views that make up the PostgreSQL system catalogs.
+The tables in CockroachDB's `pg_catalog` correspond to a subset of the virtual tables and views that make up the PostgreSQL system catalogs.
 Not all PostgreSQL system catalogs have a corresponding table in `pg_catalog`.
 See the table below for a detailed comparison between `pg_catalog` tables and the PostgreSQL 13 system catalogs.

 PostgreSQL 13 system catalog | `pg_catalog` table
 -----------------------------|--------------